-Rule Name Proponent Initiation Date Stage Deadline for Submissions Summary of Request Material change in network infrastructure project costs ERM Power Limited, Energy Users Association of Australia (EUAA), Major Energy Users Inc., AGL Energy Limited, Delta Electricity 19 August 2021 Consultation on consultation paper Submissions Deadline passed (30 September 2021) This rule change proposes that the regulatory investment test (RIT) be reapplied, if, following completion of the RIT, there has been a material increase in the estimated costs of a network infrastructure project.
+Rule Name Proponent Initiation Date Stage Deadline for Submissions Summary of Request Material change in network infrastructure project costs ERM Power Limited, Energy Users Association of Australia (EUAA), Major Energy Users Inc., AGL Energy Limited, Delta Electricity 19 August 2021 Consultation on consultation paper Deadline passed (30 September 2021) This rule change proposes that the regulatory investment test (RIT) be reapplied, if, following completion of the RIT, there has been a material increase in the estimated costs of a network infrastructure project.
 Under existing arrangements, the RIT must only be reapplied where, in the reasonable opinion of the project proponent, there has been a material change in circumstances which means that the preferred option identified in the final RIT report is no longer preferred.
 The rule change proponents seek to replace this subjective test with an objective cost increase threshold to determine whether RIT should be reapplied.
 The rule change is designed to address concerns that the current arrangements do not adequately protect consumer interests.
 This is because the estimated cost of the preferred option may change substantially following the completion of the RIT, meaning that this option may no longer reflect the maximum net economic benefit to the market.
 To date, no NSP has reapplied the RIT on the basis of a material change in circumstances.
-The rule change proposes that: unless an exemption is granted by the AER, NSPs be required to reapply the RIT if, following completion of the RIT, estimated project costs have increased by 10% (for larger transmission projects over \$500m and distribution projects over \$200m) or 15% (for smaller transmission projects less than \$500m and distribution projects less than \$200m); the AER may determine that a proponent is not required to reapply the RIT (or is only required to reapply and the RIT); Project EnergyConnect be required to update its final RIT-T report to take account of material cost increases that have occurred since completion of the RIT; and AER guidelines be amended to require proponents to produce more rigorous costs estimate for the final RIT report, to reduce the likelihood that the RIT will need to be reapplied.
-Consultation on this rule change is being progressed as part of the AEMC's consultation paper for the Transmission planning and investment review .
+The rule change proposes that: • unless an exemption is granted by the AER, NSPs be required to reapply the RIT if, following completion of the RIT, estimated project costs have increased by 10% (for larger transmission projects over \$500m and distribution projects less than \$200m); • the AER may determine that a proponent is not required to reapply the RIT (or is only required to reapply part of the RIT); • Project EnergyConnect be required to update its final RIT-T report to take account of material cost increases that have occurred since completion of the RIT; and • AER guidelines be amended to require proponents to produce more rigorous costs estimate for the final RIT report, to reduce the likelihood that the RIT will need to be reapplied.
+Consultation paper for the Transmission planning and investment review .
 Specific